CSCfi/fairdata-metax-v3/docs/user-guide/differences-from-dcat.md

 Metax is fully compatible with DCAT 3 data-model, but has some minor variations allowed by the specification.
 This article will explain how DCAT is integrated into Metax V3 data-model.

 !!!
 NOTE
     This comparison is comparing DCAT concepts to equivalent Metax database Models.
 V3 classes have Django application name in front of them.

-!!!
-WARNING
-    This article does not compare API-endpoint responses to DCAT.
-This will be done later.

 ## DCAT classes